dcannonwalker/ngstan/README.md

-The `ngstan` package depends on the R package [`CmdStanR`](https://mc-stan.org/cmdstanr/) and the command line tool [`CmdStan`](https://mc-stan.org/users/interfaces/cmdstan), so it is important to follow these stages in order:
+The `ngstan` package depends on the R package [`CmdStanR`](https://mc-stan.org/cmdstanr/) and the command line tool [`CmdStan`](https://mc-stan.org/users/interfaces/cmdstan), so it is important to follow these steps in order:

 1. Install the R package [`CmdStanR`](https://mc-stan.org/cmdstanr/).
     [`CmdStanR`](https://mc-stan.org/cmdstanr/) is not on CRAN, so the